 As with any rewards cards that features category-specific earning rates, the amount of rewards you can expect to earn in a year depends on how much you spend as well as in which categories you spend; but for the right cardholder, the Citi Premier could prove quite valuable.
 Consider the following example:

 According to the United States Department of Agriculture, the average family of four with two kids ages 12 to 13 spends $14,272.80 per year on a moderate food plan.
 Meanwhile, the average family spent $1,568 on gas within a year in 2020, according to figures from the Bureau of Labor Statistics.
 Now imagine this family spends $4,800 per year ($400 per month) on dining out, including takeout and delivery.
 When you add up these figures, the average family spends $20,640.80 in categories that earn 3 points per $1, which would yield 61,922 points.
 If you used those points for cash back or travel at a rate of 1 cent per point, that’s a whopping $619 in value.

 On top of that, you would earn 3 points per $1 spent in travel categories (air travel and hotels) and 1 point per $1 on other purchases.

 Generous bonus offer

-The Citi Premier Card also gives new cardholders the chance to earn 80,000 points worth $800 after spending $4,000 on purchases within three months of account opening.
+The Citi Premier Card also gives new cardholders the chance to earn 60,000 points after spending $4,000 on purchases within three months of account opening.
 While that’s down from the card’s previous bonus offer of 80,000 points with the same spending requirement and timeframe, it’s still a generous offer, worth $600 when you redeem for travel or gift cards at thankyou.com (or potentially even more with the right transfer partner).
 Plus, you don’t have to spend a ton each month to reach the threshold — just $1,334 per month on purchases for three months in a row.

 Flexible rewards program